justinakliu/frontend-capstone/README.md

 Popular to-do list apps help users to manage their tasks, but few help users create comprehensive to-do lists _for_ particular goals.
 I believe that most goals go unachieved not because of a lack of ability or willpower, but because the steps forward are unclear due to complexity or scale.
 I created GoalTree to solve this problem and bridge the gap between big-picture planning and task management.
  <br>

 GoalTree helps users thoroughly divide their goals into discrete and achievable tasks by using a tree data structure to conceptualize each goal as a tree of related subgoals.
 Users can generate to-do lists for each goal tree, which aggregates all the leaf nodes of a goal tree.
+The app allows users to easily toggle between tree and list view for a particular goal, instantaniously updating a to-do list when its corresponding goal tree is revised, and vice-versa.
 ## Technologies
 * Frontend: Javascript, React, D3.js, HTML, CSS, Chakra UI
 * Backend: Python, Flask, SQL, PostgreSQL, SQLAlchemy [(visit backend repo here)](https://github.com/justinakliu/goal-tree-back-end)